 British conductor Karel Mark Chichon continues to thrill international audiences with his temperament, passion and musicianship.
 Born in 1971 in London to Gibraltarian parents, Chichon studied at the Royal Academy of Music and was then the assistant to Giuseppe Sinopoli and Valery Gergiev.
 In recognition to his services to music, Her Majesty Queen Elizabeth II of England made Chichon an Officer of the Most Excellent Order of the British Empire (OBE) in June 2012.

-Since 2011 he is Chief Conductor of the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern and is also Chief Conductor and Artistic Director of the Latvian National Symphony Orchestra since 2009.
-His previous positions include Chief Conductor of the Graz Symphony Orchestra (2006-2009).
+He is Chief Conductor of the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern (beginning September 2011 until July 2017).
+His previous positions include Chief Conductor and Artistic Director of the Latvian National Symphony Orchestra (2009-2012) and Chief Conductor of the Graz Symphony Orchestra (2006-2009).